TheArturthur/CoppermindScraper/Cosmere/Thaylenah.md

 For more information, see [[Thaylen script\|Thaylen script]].
 Thaylen's writing system is an  -- it contains no vowels.
 In contrast to most other Vorin countries, Thaylen men seem to be permitted to learn how to read or write the script, although it is not a skill shown off publicly.
+The letters are known to interlock with each other.

 ### Religion
 >“*Great Honor in you, Prince Adolin.
 Great Passion in me at this aid.*”